containerbuildsystem/cachi2/docs/gomod.md

   your `go.mod` file yourself (i.e. you only specify the language release) Go will try to correct it automatically inside the file.
 Last but not least, Go 1.21 also introduced a new keyword [`toolchain`](https://go.dev/ref/mod#go-mod-file-toolchain) to the `go.mod` file.
 What this all means in practice for end users is that you may not be able to process your `go.mod` file with an older version of Go (and hence older cachi2) as you could in the past for various reasons.
+  Many projects bump their required Go toolchain's micro release as soon as it becomes available upstream (i.e. not waiting for distributions to bundle them properly).
+This caused problems for *cachi2-v0.5.0* because the container image's version simply may not have been high enough to process a given project's `go.mod` file.
+Therefore, *cachi2-v0.6.0* implemented a mechanism to always rely on the origin 0th release of a toolchain (e.g. 1.21.0) and use the `GOTOOLCHAIN=auto` setting to instruct Go to fetch any toolchain as specified by the `go.mod` file automatically, hence allowing us to keep up with frequent micro version bumps. **Note that such a language version would still need to be officially marked as supported by cachi2, i.e. we'd not allow Go to fetch e.g. a 1.22 toolchain if the maximum supported Go version by cachi2 were 1.21!**

 [readme-gomod]: ../README.md#gomod
 [usage-prefetch]: usage.md#pre-fetch-dependencies